3 March 2026

 According to this review, people who had continuous labour support from a trained person experienced:

-- Reduced interventions: lower rates of caesarean birth, instrumental birth (vacuum/forceps), and pain medication use.
+- Reduced interventions: lower rates of caesarean birth, , and pain medication use.

-- Improved birth outcomes: a higher likelihood of spontaneous vaginal birth, shorter labours, and fewer low 5-minute .
+- Improved birth outcomes: a higher likelihood of , shorter labours, and fewer low 5-minute .

-- More Satisfaction: women reported greater satisfaction with their childbirth experiences.
+- More Satisfaction: Women reported greater satisfaction with their childbirth experiences.
+A separate Cochrane review reinforces this, finding high-quality evidence in support of childbirth satisfaction.

-Importantly, the review found no evidence of harm from continuous support.
+Importantly, the review found no evidence of harm from this continuous support.

 Cochrane also concluded that these improvements were strongest when the trained support person was not part of the hospital staff.
 In other words, when the support person's sole role was to provide support, rather than balancing clinical tasks or caring for multiple patients, outcomes were better.
 Thus, dedicated one-to-one support matters...significantly.